samayer12/cocktails/README.md

 # Quick Start

 Execute `scripts/setup.sh`.
-This script installs requirements and creates required directories for program output.
+This script creates the virtualenvironment and prints an example invocation of the program for local testing.

 # Data Processing